dockersamples/atsea-sample-shop-app/app/react-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, react-app, you can run:

 ### `npm start`